Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-o-rncE3S1wA.md

 ### Transcript

-> me will the awesome store say the same with some of the items we integrated into tears with the mam i think the awesome the awesome sink will be sorry the awesome store will stay mostly the same but i can't say for sure
+> me will the awesome store say the same with some of the items we integrated into tears with the mam I think the awesome the awesome sink will be sorry the awesome store will stay mostly the same but I can't say for sure